-The Group's consolidated financial statements for FY 2022 are prepared under the full consolidation method for the subsidiaries controlled by the Parent and additionally, for FY 2021 under equity consolidation method for the associate of the Parent.
-Control over a subsidiary is achieved when the Parent Company has power over investee, is exposed, or has rights, to variable returns from its involvement with the investee and the ability to use its power over the investee to affect the amount of returns.
+The Group's consolidated financial statements for FY 2023 and FY 2022 are prepared under the full consolidation method for the subsidiaries controlled by the Parent and additionally.
+Control over a subsidiary is achieved when the Parent Company has power over the investee, is exposed, or has rights, to variable returns from its involvement with the investee and the ability to use its power over the investee to affect the amount of returns.